makershopfi/multisensor/README.md

-# MakerShop Smart Home Platform
+# MakerShop MultiSensor Platform for Smart Homes

 * [Suomeksi](./README_FI.md)

-MakerShop Smart Home Platform is collection of devices that are flashed with ESPHome generated code and controlled with Home Assistant home automation system.
+MakerShop MultiSensor Platform for Smart Homes is collection of devices that are flashed with ESPHome generated code and controlled with Home Assistant home automation system.

 ## Devices